-Historically, in addition to the split 400 Area drinking water sample, Health independently collects three drinking water samples, one from the LIGO Facility on the Hanford Site and two from the Edwin Markham elementary school in Pasco; however, Health did not collect these independent samples in 2016.
+Historically, in addition to the split 400 Area drinking water sample, Health independently collects three drinking water samples, one from the LIGO Facility on the Hanford Site and two from the Edwin Markham elementary school in Pasco.
+For this reporting period, Health collected one drinking water sample from the LIGO Facility.